angelique31/react-modal/readme.md

 Modal accepts the following props:

-`isOpen` (boolean): The open state of the modal.
+`isOpen` (boolean, Required): The open state of the modal.
 If true, the modal is open.
 If false, the modal is closed.

-`onClose` (function): Function to call when the modal is requested to close.
+`onClose` (function, Required): Function to call when the modal is requested to close.
 This function should set isOpen to false.

-`title` (string): The title of the modal.
+`title` (string, Optional): The title of the modal.
 Displayed at the top of the modal.

-`buttonLabel` (string): The label of the close button.
+`buttonLabel` (string, Optional): The label of the close button.
 Displayed in the button that closes the modal.

-`onButtonClick` (function): Function to call when the button inside the modal is clicked.
+`onButtonClick` (function, Optional): Function to call when the button inside the modal is clicked.

 ## Peer Dependencies